johnphilips3/amazon-sagemaker-generative-ai-finetune-deploy/01_fine-tune_llm/README.md

-# Module 1: Build and train models
+# Module 1: Fine-tune LLM

 In this module, you will create a JupyterLab space in SageMaker Studio and clone this GitHub repository in that space.
-You will then build and train models using a Jupyter notebook in the newly created JupyterLab space.
+You will then fine-tune a Large Language Model (LLM) using a Jupyter notebook in the newly created JupyterLab space.

 The JupyterLab application is a web-based interactive development environment (IDE) for notebooks, code, and data.
 A [JupyterLab space](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-updated-jl.html) is a private space within SageMaker Studio that manages the storage and compute resources needed to run the JupyterLab application.